aterui/public-proj_stream-diversity/README.md

     spatial patterns of local species richness (for Supplementary Information)
   - `run_simulation`: run metacommunity simulations
+  - `table_sensitivity_analysis`: table for the results of sensitivity analysis
+  - `table_sim_parameter_main`: table for parameters used in main simulations
+  - `table_sim_parameter_sensitivity`: table for parameters used in sensitivity analysis
   - `/result`: subdirectory for simulation results

 ## `/empirical`